Burning Paradise: Plot

 The Shaolin disciples and Manchu soldiers clash, but the soldiers manage to partition and trap the disciples between gates.
 Fong and Hung escape the soldiers, and Hung reveals his plan to free the prisoners by blowing the traps up with explosives from a weapons storehouse.
 The two find Tou Tou held captive in Kung's bedroom, but Brooke encounters them and fights them both.
 She loses the fight when a broken bedframe falls on her leg and incapacitates her.
 A booby trap in the bed causes Fong and Tou Tou to fall into a pit, and the bedroom begins to fill with poisonous gas.
 Hung, grateful that Brooke spared him earlier, returns the favor and carries her out of the room before the poison can kill either of them.

 Fong and Tou Tou follow the path to a catacomb of dead concubines.
 Meanwhile, Hung and a crippled Brooke make their way to where the explosives are stored, but a trap ends up killing Brooke.
 Crimson enters the catacombs and begins to fight Fong.
 At this point, Hung begins to detonate the explosives, causing the Manchu soldiers to panic and evacuate the temple.
 Fong and Crimson resume fighting in the main forge area, where Crimson is impaled by Fong's thrown sword and explodes.
 Hung, Chi Seen, and the remaining Shaolin members try to escape the temple, but are blocked off.
 Chi Seen asks the members to recite a sutra in front of a Buddha statue they find, but the Buddha is booby-trapped with firearms, shooting some of the disciples.
 A gloating, hidden Kung lures Fong and Hung to the battle arena with his voice.
 Meanwhile, the disciples' kowtowing opens a small hole above the Buddha, which they widen by lighting gunpowder near the statue.
 As the temple collapses, Kung reveals he is a powerful martial artist, using inked paper as powerful projectiles.
 Fong temporarily blinds Kung with his own ink, and the two successfully kill Kung by hanging him with chains.
 Everyone reunites and successfully escapes the temple, and Fong begins to escort Tou Tou back to her home on horseback.

+Cast

+Cast adapted from the liner notes Eureka Entertainment's 2023 home video release.